jamestiotio/CITM/README.md

 ## Usage

+> I will develop the `autohack.sh` script further (with maybe a Python script add-on) and maybe add some clearer `.gif` tutorial video recordings when I am less busy and have more time.

 We will be using [Fiddler from Telerik](https://www.telerik.com/fiddler) since it is free, so download and install Fiddler on your computer.
 Of course, you could use Wireshark, Firebug, Charles Proxy, mitmproxy, etc. and I would assume that the steps would be similar.
-At the time of this writing, I was using Fiddler v5.0 (and it is working for Battle Cats v9.4).
+At the time of this writing, I was using Fiddler v5.0 (and it is working for Battle Cats v9.7).

 Firstly, connect your mobile device (or emulator) to your computer's Internet connection (possibly through the `Mobile Hotspot` feature).

 Next, setup your Fiddler to decrypt HTTPS traffic through SSL proxying (follow [this tutorial](https://docs.telerik.com/fiddler/Configure-Fiddler/Tasks/DecryptHTTPS)).

 After that, configure your mobile device to pass their HTTPS traffic to Fiddler (follow [this tutorial](https://docs.telerik.com/fiddler/Configure-Fiddler/Tasks/ConfigureForiOS) for iOS devices or [this tutorial](https://docs.telerik.com/fiddler/Configure-Fiddler/Tasks/ConfigureForAndroid) for Android devices).
 Do take note that without rooting, this method will only work with Android versions before `Nougat` (< 7.0).
 Beyond Android `Nougat`, root access would be required.

+> You can Google how to root an Android device.
+After rooting, you can refer to [this page](https://android-developers.googleblog.com/2016/07/changes-to-trusted-certificate.html) to check how to install System-Trusted Certificate Authorities (maybe can use [Magisk](https://github.com/topjohnwu/Magisk)?).

 Once the traffic is re-routed through your computer, set a filter in Fiddler's `Filters` tab to show only the host `nyanko-items.ponosgames.com` and tick the options `Break request on POST` and `Break request on GET with query string`.
 After the filter setup is done, go to `Actions` and press `Run Filterset now`.